hamsinip16/CPP/02-OOPS/README.md

 coding logics to cover all concepts of C++

-# 1. CLASS & OBJECTS
+# CLASS & OBJECTS
->>__OBJECT__ is a smallest entity that has characteristics and behavior, and these objects hold variables of a class in accordance with the access specifiers. ​
+__OBJECT__ is a smallest entity that has characteristics and behavior, and these objects hold variables of a class in accordance with the access specifiers. ​
 OBJECT is an instance of a CLASS
->>__CLASS__ is a user defined data types that contains data members (variables) and member functions. ​
+__CLASS__ is a user defined data types that contains data members (variables) and member functions. ​

-# 2. ENCAPSULATION
+# ENCAPSULATION

-# 3. ABSTRACTION
+# ABSTRACTION

 4. CONSTRUCTORS & DESTRUCTORS